raihanameen/universal-wordpress/README.md

 # Universal WordPress

-## These are some reasons why you should use this Docker Compose in your production environment.
+## These are some reasons why you should use this WordPress Docker Compose for your development environment.

 ☝️ 1 command to start